Phase coding semi-quantum key distribution system based on the Single-state protocol: Introduction

 The theoretical research of SQKD has been continuously studied since BKM07 was proposed.
 However, the experimental research of SQKD has faced a great challenge.
 SQKD requires the classical party to perform two types of classical operations: CTRL, which directly sends back photons, and SIFT, which measures and resends photons.
-Implementing the SIFT operation is difficult and vulnerable to the “tagged” attack.
+Implementing the SIFT operation is difficult and vulnerable to the “tagged” attack, which can distinguish classical operations.
 This challenge has led to slow progress in SQKD experiments.
-In 2012, Boyer et al. proposed the Mirror protocol in Refs.\cite{RN420}.
-In 2021, Han et al. used time-phase encoding and the “selective modulation” method to implement the classical party's operations in the Mirror protocol, completing the first principal demonstration of SQKD\cite{RN747}.
-In the experiment, the error rate for “CTRL-X” was 2.78\%, the error rate for “SIFT-Z” was 4.56\%, and the raw key rate was 69.8 Kbps.
+In 2012, Boyer et al. proposed the Mirror protocol\cite{RN151}.
+In 2021, Han et al. used time-phase encoding and the “selective modulation” method to implement the classical party's operations in the Mirror protocol, completing the first principal demonstration of SQKD\cite{RN120}.
+The demonstration of the Mirror protocol prompted us to consider whether the “selective modulation” method could be applied to other protocols, such as the Single-state protocol, and to provide a security analysis of the method.
+In 2024, Mo et al. completed the principle verification of Single-state protocol on the free space channel by polarization dimension, and the security of “selective modulation" is proved\cite{RN224}.
+However, the Single-state protocol on the fiber channel has not yet been verified.
+Therefore, we developed a phase-encoded optical system based on the Single-state protocol and verified its feasibility using the “selective modulation" method.
+Our system avoids the problem of measuring and retransmitting photons, maintains good stability, and improves the utilization efficiency of photons.
+To evaluate the security of the system, we conducted a security analysis of the "selective modulation" method in the system scheme and proved that it is resistant to “tagged” attack.
+Our system represents a new application of the selective modulation method in SQKD.
+Moreover, the security analysis has for the first time demonstrated the security of the "selective modulation" method.